eldada/command-examples/artifactory/README.md

 Open a browser to http://localhost:8082

 ### Artifactory in Kubernetes
 Examples of commands to install Artifactory in K8s with helm using various databases.
+See examples used here of custom values files in [values-examples](values-examples).

 #### Setup Helm repository
 Add JFrog's [Helm charts](https://charts.jfrog.io) repository